revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-122.Can you explain What is JSON?
-Describe in brief how you'd convert JSON data into Python data?
+122. Can you explain JSON?
+Describe in brief how you'd convert JSON data into Python data.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 - JSON stands for JavaScript Object Notation.
-It is a highly popular data format, and it stores data into NoSQL databases.
+It is a highly popular data format, and it stores data in NoSQL databases.
     - 1.A collection of <name,value> pairs
-    - 2.An ordered list values.
+    - 2. An ordered list values.
 - Python supports JSON parsers.
-In fact, JSON-based data is internally represented as a dictionary in Python. it will  convert JSON data into Python data, for that we use the `load()` function from the JSON module.
+In fact, JSON-based data is internally represented as a dictionary in Python.
+It will convert JSON data into Python data, and for that we use the `load()` function from the JSON module.

 </details>

 ---

-123.In python optionally, what statements can you put under a try-except block can you explain this with an example?
+123. In python optionally, what statements can you put under a try-except block and can you explain this with an example?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To put under a try-except block We have two of these blocks,
+- To put under a try-except block, we have two of these blocks,

      - `else`- To run a piece of code when the try-block doesn't create an exception.